 if the estate is not sustainable, the conservator must include a discussion of the available options.

 First Account.
-The conservator’s first account must reflect all activity relating to the conservatorship estate from the date of first appointment through, and including, the anniversary date of the conservator’s letters of permanent appointment, or other date set by the court.
+The conservator’s first account must reflect all activity relating to the conservatorship estate from the date of first appointment through and including one year from the date of the issuance of the conservator’s letters of permanent appointment, or other date set by the court.

 Later Accounts.
 All later accounts must reflect all activity relating to the conservatorship estate from the ending date of the most recently filed account through, and including, the anniversary date of the conservator’s letters, or other date set by the court.

 Final Account.
-Except as provided in A.R.S. § 14-5419(F) or as ordered by the court, a conservator must file a final account of the protected person’s estate no later than 90 days after the protected person’s death.
-If a conservatorship is terminated for a reason other than the protected person’s death, the court must set a date for filing the final account.
-The final account must reflect all activity between the ending date of the most recently approved account and the date of the protected person’s death.
+Except as provided in A.R.S. § 14-5419(F) or as ordered by the court, the conservator must file a final account of the protected person's estate no later than 90 days after protected person’s death or court order terminating the conservatorship.
+The final account must reflect all activity between the ending date of the most recently approved account and the date of termination of the conservatorship.
 The court may extend the date for filing the account or relieve the conservator from filing a final account.

 Format of Account.
-Unless otherwise ordered, a conservator should submit simplified accounts using Form 9.
-If the conservator or the court believes prudent, or if the court anticipates the potential for a dispute, the conservator may elect, or the court may require, Forms 6 through 8.
-The court must balance the prudent management of costs with appropriate court oversight when selecting the method of reporting conservator accounts.
+If the court orders a budget, the conservator must use Form 6, 7, or 8, as applicable.
+If the court has not ordered a budget, a conservator may use Form 9.
 Nothing in this rule precludes the court from requiring an alternative form of account or, in appropriate circumstances, waiving an account.

 Motion for Additional Time.
 If the conservator is unable to comply with a deadline established by this rule or court order, the conservator must file a motion for additional time before the deadline.
 The motion must state why the conservator needs additional time and how much additional time is needed.